-Option Exercises and Stock Vested in Fiscal 2014
+Option Exercises and Stock Vested in Fiscal 2015

-The following table provides information regarding the value realized by the named executive officers upon the exercise of options and vesting of restricted stock awards during the fiscal year ended October 31, 2014.
+The following table provides information regarding the value realized by the named executive officers upon the exercise of options and vesting of restricted stock awards during the fiscal year ended October 31, 2015.

-Option Awards Stock Awards
+Number of on Awards Stock Awards Number of

-Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (1) (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (2) (\$)
+Name Shares Acquired on Exercise Value Realized on Exercise(1) (\$) Shares Acquired on Vesting (#) Value Realized on Vesting(2) (\$)

-Griffiths - - - -
+Griffiths

-Korb - - 8,900 158,776
+Korb 11,600 229,448

-Delaney - - 7,500 133,800
+Delaney 9,800 193,844

-Ketelaar - - - -
+Ketelaar

-Williams - - - -
+Williams

-- (1) The value realized upon exercise represents the number of options exercised multiplied by the excess of the closing market price of a share of Quanex Building Products Corporation stock on the exercise date over the price on the grant date.
-None of the named executive officers exercised stock options during fiscal 2014. - (2) The value realized upon vesting represents the number of shares of stock vesting multiplied by the closing market price of a share of Quanex Building Products Corporation stock on the vesting date.
+(1) The value realized upon exercise represents the number of options exercised multiplied by the excess of the closing market price of a share of Quanex Building Products Corporation stock on the exercise date over the price on the grant date.
+None of the named executive officers exercised stock options during fiscal 2015.